 There are different ways to connect to your application remotely, some more secure than others.
-Two secure methods which we like to use ourselves are Secure Shell (SSH), and Secure File Transfer Protocol (SFTP).
-Both methods are supported over all our server plans include SSH and SFTP access.
+Two secure methods that we like to use ourselves are Secure Shell (SSH) and Secure File Transfer Protocol (SFTP).
+Both methods are supported across all our server plans on Cloudways Flexible and Cloudways Autonomous.

 What is SSH?

-Secure Shell provides strong authentication and encrypted data communications between two computers or servers connecting over an open network such as the internet.
-This means that any device in the middle is unable to decipher the communication because only your end device/server is able to decrypt the information exchange.
+Secure Shell provides strong authentication and encrypted data communications between two computers or servers connecting over an open network such as the Internet.
+This means that any device in the middle cannot decipher the communication because only your end device/server can decrypt the information exchange.

 Tip